 According to the research, however: conservation behaviours that are simple to incorporate into daily life are the most likely to be adopted.

-This is why Backyard Buddies was created: to address a need to provide simple conservation tips.
+Backyard Buddies was created to address a need to provide simple conservation tips

 In 2007, the Foundation for National Parks & Wildlife took over the program.
 Since then, under the Foundation, Backyard Buddies has operated as a national environmental education, awareness raising and engagement program.
 Backyard Buddies, enjoys the support of many schools, Councils, Catchment Management Authorities and the wider community.